RSE-Sheffield/RSE-Sheffield.github.io/_posts/2021-03-28-git-resources.md

 This book has 522 pages and it has everything you need to know about Git:
 * [Pro Git book](http://git-scm.com/book/en/v2)

-This book is 31 pages and it has bottom up approach rather than looking at it only in terms of high-level commands:
+This book is 31 pages and it has a bottom up approach rather than looking at it only in terms of high-level commands:
 * [Git from the bottom up](http://ftp.newartisans.com/pub/git.from.bottom.up.pdf)

-This book is 44 pages and rather than go into details, they provide rough instructions for particular effects:
+This book is 44 pages and provides many Git command examples for common tasks, rather than focusing on the technical details of git commands
 * [Git magic](http://www-cs-students.stanford.edu/~blynn/gitmagic/)

 ## **Zines**
 * [Oh shit, git](https://jvns.ca/blog/2018/10/27/new-zine--oh-shit--git-/)

 ## **Videos**
-This video is introduction to Git for begginers.
+This video is an introduction to Git for beginners.
 You will learn Git and all the Git commands to create repositories on your local machine & GitHub, commit changes, push & pull files.
 Also you will get your hands on with some advanced operations in Git like branching, merging, rebasing.
-It is a long video for 1 hour and 44 minutes:
+It is a long video at 1 hour and 44 minutes:
 * [Git tutorial](https://www.youtube.com/watch?v=xuB1Id2Wxak&ab_channel=edureka%21)

 This video is Git & GitHub crash course for beginners and is about 30 minutes.